Below you will find three Siesta Key Galleries:

 As you can see in the pictures below, some of the most amazing sunsets occur when the sky is almost filled with clouds, but the horizon is clear.
 On those evenings the sun will illuminate the clouds from beneath after it disappears below the horizon.
 This light show can go on for as long as 30 minutes after the sun sets.

-The distance from the lanai to the Gulf varies a little with the tide, but it’s typically about 150 feet, and even during the peak of tourist season, you’ll find plenty of room to set up your umbrella and chairs.
+The distance from our lanai and master bedroom window to the Gulf is only about 125 feet.
+Even during the peak of tourist season, you’ll find plenty of room to set up your umbrella and chairs.

-To the south of us the island quickly narrows to only about 200 feet and is very private and remote.
+To the south of us the island quickly narrows to less than 200 feet and is very private and remote.
 Decades ago there was a pass there that separated Siesta Key from Casey Key.
 You will see a small marker now where the pass was.
-If you keep walking past that, the next house you’ll see set well back from the Gulf belongs to Stephen King.
+If you keep walking past that, the first house you’ll see, which is set well back from the Gulf belongs to Stephen King.

 To the north the beach extends nearly two miles before ending at Point of Rocks, which is good spot for snorkeling.

 We love to explore nearby beaches.
 We have developed a new web page that provides information about some of our favorite area beaches; including where we have the best luck finding fossilized shark teeth and sand dollars.
 Please click here to see our page, Exploring Beaches.